Key points

-• The best way to manage a peanut allergy is to avoid peanuts and peanut-containing products, and to have an emergency action plan in place.
+- The best way to manage a peanut allergy is to avoid peanuts and products containing peanuts, and to seek immediate medical attention if exposure occurs.

 What Is a Peanut Allergy?